 Loans receivable consist of loans made to local governments through a loan agreement.
 In order for a local government to receive a loan, evidence must be shown that the principal and interest of the loan will be repaid.
-Loans made from the DWSRF may be made at or below market interest rates and shall be fully amortized within twenty years, unless the loan is to a Disadvantaged Community, in which case the loan must be amortized within 30 years.
+Loans made from the DWSRF may be made at or below market interest rates and may be fully amortized up to thirty years.
+Disadvantaged Communities may be eligible for lower rates or even zero percent, and may be fully amortized up to thirty years.
 Interest rates are reduced for those loans with shorter amortization periods.